nglasl/silverstripe-mediawesome/README.md

 _The current release is **4.0.0**_

-> A module for SilverStripe which will allow creation of dynamic media holders/pages with CMS customisable types and attributes (blogs, events, news, publications).
+> This module allows creation of dynamic media holders/pages with CMS customisable types and attributes (blogs, events, news, publications), including versioning.

 ## Requirement